ogdev97/pewpew-predict/README.md

-# PewPew - Tinder-like Prediction Market DApp
+# GoalGuru - Tinder-like Prediction Market DApp

 A mobile-first prediction market dApp with Tinder-style swipe mechanics.
 Swipe right to predict YES, swipe left to predict NO.